-2. Geothermal: The principal issues faced by Mono County regulatory authorities during the administrative proceedings accompanying the initial applications (in the 1980s) for existing geothermal permits involved the question of whether geothermal operations would affect the fumaroles and geothermally influenced pools, streams and springs in the Casa Diablo area, including Hot Creek Fish Hatchery and Hot Creek Gorge.
-These geothermal features are significant resources in their own right, independent of any economic value they may have.
+- 1. Mono County has significant renewable energy resources within its boundaries, including geothermal, hydroelectric, biomass, solar and wind.
+Issues have arisen and will continue to arise as to whether these resources should be developed, and, if development does occur, how assurances can be made that it will not cause significant adverse effects on the environment.
+In addition, the impacts of long-distance transmission corridors associated with regional energy development projects are a growing concern. - 2.
+Geothermal: The principal issues faced by Mono County regulatory authorities during the administrative proceedings accompanying the initial applications (in the 1980s) for existing geothermal permits involved the question of whether geothermal operations would affect the fumaroles and geothermally influenced pools, streams and springs in the Casa Diablo area, including Hot Creek Fish Hatchery and Hot Creek Gorge.
 The thermally influenced springs are also factors in the productivity of the Hot Creek Fish Hatchery.
 Impacts to deer herds and migration corridors is also a significant concern.
 Considerations of air quality impacts and public health and safety are extremely important for the use of these resources, as well as potential impacts to visual, biologic, and water resources.
 Through its permitting authority, the County imposed a detailed monitoring program that has yielded several years of data establishing less than significant impacts from the geothermal extraction activities of this project.
 Recently, a replacement plant was approved to increase efficiency, and a new plant was approved on adjacent USFS lands, over which the County had limited authority.